XavaDigital/ServerlessSaas/README.md

 Setup your account

 - Create your account on Postmark (https://account.postmarkapp.com/sign_up).
-- Go through the steps to setup your Sender Signature
+- Go through the steps to set up your Sender Signature
 - Go to Your Server overview, select "API tokens" and generate your API key
 - Save your API keys to your Firebase environment variables by running `firebase functions:config:set postmark.api_key=<YOUR_KEY_HERE>`